mjamado/TicTacToeReact/README.md

 You'll get a new folder `tmp` with only the necessary files, with much more sane filesizes.
 You could even open `index.html` directly, and it would work - if not for some cross-origin protection from the browser and it's History API, but I'll get to that problem some day.
-Anyway, that problem won't be one as soon as this would be deployed on some Node.js server somewhere.
+Anyway, that problem won't be one as soon as the project gets deployed on some Node.js server somewhere.